ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S02-ethereum/M2-accounts/L2-generating-accounts/index.md

 ```
 $ npm install
+$ npm audit fix --force # this will patch any vulnerabilities in outdated packages
 $ npm run watch # this will watch for updates in main.js and update bundle.js`

+# In a separate terminal/shell window in the root of the project
 $ npm run reload # this will serve the app @ localhost:8081 and refresh the page when there are updates
 ```

-(If you run into any problems while implementing this demo application, try opening the developer tools in the browser (Ctrl + Shift + I or F12) and checking the "Console" tab.)
+If you run into any problems while implementing this demo application, try opening the developer tools in the browser (Ctrl + Shift + I or F12) and checking the 'Console' tab.
+If content doesn't refresh, terminate and restart both terminal calls (`npm run watch` and `npm run reload`)

 In the main.js file include the [bip39 package](https://www.npmjs.com/package/bip39){target=_blank}.
 We will use this to generate random input to generate a private key.